x-debug/gimg/README_EN.md

 We can put it behind an HTTP proxy server, such as Nginx or Varnish.
 You can specify the image path and it will grab it.

+**This is just a toy project, don't use it in a production environment**

 ### Setup
 ##### Source installation
 ```shell